NEXTink/motioncss/README.md

 </html>

 ```
-* Second Step is to add it to your elements the second class refers to the animation desired.
+* Second Step is to add it to your elements.
+The second class refers to the animation desired.
 There are so many choices, but select the ones that apply to the icon choosen.
 ```html
 <div class="battery-icon charging">